showcase-msga/showcase/README.md

 - Writes `nuc-id.txt` with the NUC name
 - Adds a Windows Defender exclusion for the monitor folder
 - Creates a **Showcase Monitor** desktop shortcut to the folder
-- Registers the Windows Scheduled Task
+- Registers the Windows Scheduled Task using `InteractiveToken` so it runs in the user's desktop session

 ---